navidshahsavari/navidshahsavari.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 title: "Prediction of a ball trajectory for the humanoid robots: A friction-based study"
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/Prediction of a ball trajectory for the humanoid robots: A friction-based study
-excerpt: 'In this paper we proposed some online and offline method to predict the trajectory of a ball on ground.
+excerpt: 'In this paper we proposed some online and offline method to predict the trajectory of a ball on ground.'
 date: 2018-10-01
 venue: 'Journal 1'
 paperurl:'https://www.researchgate.net/profile/Soroush_Sadeghnejad3/publication/325477718_Prediction_of_a_ball_trajectory_for_the_humanoid_robots_A_friction-based_study/links/5b104732aca2723d9978c212/Prediction-of-a-ball-trajectory-for-the-humanoid-robots-A-friction-based-study.pdf'